Intune is the component of Enterprise Mobility + Security (EMS) that manages Windows 10/11 systems, mobile devices and apps.

 - Synchronize Device

-Windows Autopilot is a collection of technologies used to set up and pre-configure new devices, getting them ready for productive use.
+Windows Autopilot is a collection of technologies used to set up and pre-configure new devices, getting them ready for production use minutes after you bought them from the vendor.

 - Windows Autopilot Overview